Print PDF version

 4.2 Authorising Engineers (Electrical) shall:

 - 4.2.1.
-Appoint in writing sufficient competent STFC staff or contractors as electrical equipment test operatives within Estate Services to undertake site wide inspection and testing programmes, see
+Appoint in writing sufficient competent STFC staff or contractors as portable electrical equipment test operatives within Estate Services to undertake site wide inspection and testing programmes, see

 Appendix 6, ensuring that they are suitably trained and experienced, recording names in the STFC SHE Directory.

 - 4.2.2.
-Appoint, or nominate others to appoint in writing sufficient competent electrical equipment test operatives within departments, see
+Appoint, or nominate others to appoint in writing sufficient competent portable electrical equipment test operatives within departments, see

 Appendix 6, to compliment the annual site wide inspection and testing programmes ensuring that they are suitably trained and experienced, recording names in the STFC SHE Directory.